uds-psl/CoqTM/README.md

 ## License

-The source code is Copyright(c) 2017-2018 Maximilian Wuttke.
+The source code is Copyright(c) 2017-2018 Maxi Wuttke.
 It is licensed under the [MIT License](LICENSE).

-All other files (including the thesis and its source code, but excluding the external libraries) are Copyright(c) 2017-2018 Maximilian Wuttke.
+All other files (including the thesis and its source code, but excluding the external libraries) are Copyright(c) 2017-2018 Maxi Wuttke.